webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Drain-Power.md

 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Drain Power
+>5  Speed

 You affect the main power source of a robot or machine, inflicting upon it all four conditions in Disable Mechanisms at once.
 You must touch the robot to do this (if you are making an attack, it inflicts no damage).
 Action.